raj-saxena/My-Technical-Learnings/React-JS/react-starter-template/README.md

-# Understanding Webpack and Babel
+# Setting up React project with Webpack and Babel

 ## Pre-requisites
 	- node and yarn